censoredplanet/censoredplanet/docs/satellitev1.rst

 	* :code:`answers` : JSON object
 	    The resolver's returned answer IPs for the queried domain are the keys.
 Each answer IP is mapped to an array of its tags that matched the control tags - if the IP is in the control set, "ip" is appended and if the IP has no tags, "no_tags" is appended.
 	* :code:`passed` : Boolean
 	    Equals true if interference is not detected.
+Note that if this field is set to false, it may indicate either DNS interference, or an unexpected answer for the resolution.
+Further manual confirmation is required to confirm censorship.

 	**Note:**